terraform-google-modules/terraform-google-kubernetes-engine/examples/simple_zonal_with_hub/README.md

 # Simple Zonal Cluster

-This example illustrates how to create a simple cluster and register it with [Anthos](https://cloud.google.com/anthos/multicluster-management/environs)
+This example illustrates how to create a simple cluster and register it with [Anthos](https://cloud.google.com/anthos/multicluster-management/connect/registering-a-cluster#gcloud).

+After registering the cluster, it uses that registration to install [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview).

-It incorporates the standard cluster module and the [Hub registration module](../../modules/hub).
+It incorporates the standard cluster module, the [registration module](../../modules/fleet-membership), and the [ACM module](../../modules/acm).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs